Healthdirect Free Australian health advice you can count on.

 9 to 18 year-olds 2½ serves a day

-males 2½ – 3 serves a day
+Adult males 2½ to 3 serves a day

-females 2 – 2½ serves
+Adult females 2 to 2½ serves a day

-pregnant people 3½ serves a day
+Pregnant people 3½ serves a day

-breastfeeding people 2½ serves a day
+Breastfeeding people 2½ serves a day

-• 80g poultry
+• 80g of cooked poultry

-• 2 eggs
+• 2 large eggs

-• 170g tofu
+• 170g of tofu

 Children should have full-cream milk until they are 2 years old.
 Reduced-fat varieties may be suitable after that.
+Soy drinks with added calcium can be used as a milk substitute for children over one year of age.

-How much dairy products should I eat?
+How much should I eat?

 Life stage Number of serves

-2 to 3 year-olds 1 – 1½ serves a day
+2 to 3 year-olds 1½ serves a day

-4 to 8 year-olds 1½ – 2 serves a day
+4 to 8 year-olds 1½ to 2 serves a day

-9 to 18 year-olds 2½ – 3½ serves a day
+9 to 18 year-olds 2½ to 3½ serves a day

-males 2½ – 3½ serves a day
+Adult males 2½ to 3½ serves a day

-females 2½ – 4 serves a day
+Adult females aged 50 years or younger 2½ serves a day

-A serve is one of the following:
+A serve is equal to:

 • 1 cup of milk

-• 2 slices of cheese
+• 40g of hard cheese — for example, 2 slices of cheddar cheese

-• ¾ cup yoghurt
+• ¾ cup of yoghurt

-• 1 cup of calcium enriched plant-based milk
+• 1 cup of calcium-enriched plant-based milk

-If you use plant-based alternatives to milk, check that they have at least 100mg calcium per 100mL.
+If you use plant-based alternatives to milk, check that they have at least 100mg of calcium per 100mL.

 What oils and spreads should I use?